max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 -

-global.findTween(tweenObject [SceneObject], tweenName [string]) : ScriptComponent
-	Returns the tween's ScriptComponent.
-Useful for reading out the parameters set in the inspector.
+global.circularDistance(a [Number], b [Number], mod [Number]) : Number
+	Returns the closest distance from a to b if the number line of length mod would be a circle.

+-

+global.measureWorldPos(screenPos [vec2], region [Component.ScreenTransform], cam [Component.Camera], dist [Number]) : vec3
+	Returns the world position of a screen space coordinate within a screen transform component (-1 - 1).
+	Useful for measuring out where to place a 3D model so it won't overlap with Snapchat's UI.

+-

+global.getAllComponents(componentNames [String Array], startObj [SceneObject]) : Array (Components)
+	Returns an object containing lists of all components of types componentNames, also on child objects.
+If no startObj is given, it searches the whole scene.

 		Example:
-			global.findTween(obj, "tweenName").api.time : Number (read/write), duration of the tween component.
+			var components = global.getAllComponents(["Component.VFXComponent", "Component.AudioComponent"])
+				components = { "Component.VFXComponent"   : [ARRAY OF ALL VFX COMPONENTS IN SCENE],
+							   "Component.AudioComponent" : [ARRAY OF ALL AUDIO COMPONENTS IN SCENE]};

 -

-global.circularDistance(a [Number], b [Number], mod [Number]) : Number
-	Returns the closest distance from a to b if the number line of length mod would be a circle.
+global.fadeProperty(func [Function], from [Number], to [Number], duration [Number], callback [Function]) : Array (Components)
+	Plays a simple cubic in/out animation, calling function func with argument from-to.
+At the end, it calls the callback function (optional).